Radiology Careers

 Continuing Education

-Earning professional certifications is one form of continuing education, as is returning to school to earn an advanced degree in radiology.
-To become a radiation oncologist, for example, a candidate must have clinical training from an accredited medical program.
+Earning professional certificates is one form of continuing education, as is returning to school to earn an advanced degree in radiology.
+To become a radiologist, for example, you must attend medical school.

 Another continuing education option is free online courses provided through websites like Coursera and edX.
-Coursera classes, provided in conjunction with colleges and universities around the world, cover topics like fundamental neuroscience for neuroimaging; anatomy of the chest, abdomen, and pelvis; and thoracic oncology.
+Coursera classes, provided in conjunction with colleges and universities, can help you stay up-to-date on the latest technological advancements.

 How to Switch Your Career to Radiology